Our website uses cookies for statistical purposes.

 2. Registration: the Japanese national applying for Dutch permanent residence needs to be registered in the Municipal Personal Records Database;

-3. Means: one must prove that he/she has sufficient financial means (sustainable and independent income);
+3. Means: one must prove that they have sufficient financial means (sustainable and independent income);

 5. Others: the applicant must also show the temporary residence permit when applying for the permanent one.